Ironmuffins/Javascript-Exercises/caesar/README.md

 ```
 Student notes:

+New functions:
+Added paramater for shift value.
+Returns shifted value.

 Functionality in place:
-function converts string of letters into charcode values and then back into individual letters.
+Function takes string and shift value and converts string to correctly shifted values.

 Functionality to be added:
-Will add paramater to function, which will shift the charcode values and return shifted letter.
+Will add compatibility with puncuation and ability to wrap around alphabet both forward and back.